cmsj/mjolnir.cmsj.caffeinate/README.md

 ### Installing prerequisites

 Before you begin, you'll need to install Lua 5.2, LuaRocks, and MoonRocks.
-If you have Mjolnir installed, you've probably already done
+(If you have Mjolnir installed, you've probably already done the first two.)
-this:

 ~~~bash
 $ brew install homebrew/versions/lua52